 To retrieve the necessary information to build the Public Homenet

-Zone, the HNA MUST send an DNS request of type AXFR associated to the
+Zone, the HNA MUST send a DNS request of type AXFR associated to the

 Registered Homenet Domain.
 The DM MUST respond with a zone template.

 The zone template MUST contain a RRset of type SOA, one or multiple